The World Needs a Non Profit Search Engine

-Personally, I think Google has done a great job improving search over the past decade and a half, but we are reaching a point where Google’s interests may collide with offering honest search results to users.
+Google is the most widely-used search engine in the world, and the company now offers hundreds of other services and products on top of search-based advertising.
+Personally, I think Google has done a great job improving search over the past two decades, but we are reaching a point where Google’s interests are colliding with offering honest search results to users.

 The Wiki Model for Search

-For the past year or two, Google’s intentions to integrate search with its own services more deeply has become clear, and I’ve been considering what a non profit search engine might look like.
+As Google’s intentions to integrate search with its own services more deeply has become clear, and I’ve been considering what a non profit search engine might look like.

 A great model to look at for guidance is Wikipedia, the non-profit internet encyclopedia.
 Could having a crowdsourced, community-funded non-profit search engine be the way to save search engines from becoming cogs in a corporate advertising machine?

-I would envision a core team with many contributors - much like any open source project hosted on Github.
-While the basic functionality (crawling, link-tracking, etc.) would be the same as a search engine like Google, an impartial not for profit search engine could sidestep the obvious pitfalls like Google’s SPYW and the aforementioned Yelp problem.
+I would envision a core team with many contributors - much like open-source projects hosted on Github.
+While the basic functionality (crawling, link-tracking, etc.) would be the same as a search engine like Google, an impartial not for profit search engine could sidestep privacy pitfalls like Google’s SPYW and the aforementioned Yelp problem.

 Of course, there is room for abuse in this system as well, but there are numerous improvements to be had in a publicly visible model like this.

 The Best Option Today

 The closest thing we have today is DuckDuckGo, which is closed-source and for-profit, but does not store personal data.
 This gives users some of the privacy-focused features that a non profit search engine might provide, but doesn’t answer the potential for abuse or eventual monopoly.